-A representative government composed of all shades of political opinion as expressed at the ballot box.
-(A Government of National Unity)
+To enshrine in our constitution that our government shall be composed of all shades of political opinion as expressed at the ballot box.
+(A truly representative government )

 To enshrine in our constitution a mechanism “Plebiscite” by which the people can instruct the government of their wishes on matters of grave national importance. (as provided by article 6 of the Constitution, but for which no mechanism exists.)